-Hate Crime.
-An act in which criminal offence is committed against persons, property, or community that is motivated in whole or in part, by the offender's bias against group or individual's race, religion, ethnic/national origin, sex, gender identity, gender expression, age, political beliefs, disability, or sexual orientation.
-Biased incidents are those actions by an individual or group that is motivated by bias but does not rise to the level of a criminal offense.
+"Hate Crime" is an act in which a criminal offence is committed against persons, property, or community that is motivated in whole or in part, by the offender's bias against a group or individual's race, religion, ethnic/national origin, sex, gender identity, gender expression, age, political beliefs, disability, or sexual orientation.
+Biased incidents are those actions by an individual or group that is motivated by bias but do not rise to the level of a criminal offense.